Quentin Roosevelt II: World War II

 Roosevelt served in the 1st Infantry Division, alongside his father.
 He served as an artillery officer in the unit.

 In 1942, he was seriously wounded by machine gun fire from a German aircraft but survived, and returned to service within a year.

 During the war, he fought in the Battle of Kasserine Pass (February 1943).
 Roosevelt was among the first wave of soldiers to land at Omaha Beach while his father landed with the first wave at Utah Beach on D-Day.

 Roosevelt earned the Silver Star, Purple Heart, and French Croix de Guerre for his war service.
-He was promoted to Major by the end of war and left active service.
+He was promoted to major by the end of war and left active service.

 Death

 While serving as the Director of the China National Aviation Corporation, he was killed in a plane crash in Hong Kong, on December 21, 1948.
 He was 29.
 His C-54 plane crashed on a mountain on Basalt Island, near Sai Kung.
 All 35 on board were killed instantly.
 There is no clear record of recovery or disposition of his remains, but they are believed to have been left on Basalt Island.
-A memorial gravestone for him is located at his wife's grave in Youngs Cemetery in Oyster Bay, New York.